syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-forms.md

 An interactive form, sometimes referred to as an AcroForm is a collection of fields for gathering information.
 A PDF document can contain any number of fields appearing on any combination of pages, all of that make a single, globally interactive form spanning the entire document.

-To quickly get started with creating, filling, flattening PDF form fields in .NET using the Syncfusion PDF library, refer to this video tutorial:
+To quickly get started with creating, filling and flattening PDF form fields in .NET using the Syncfusion PDF library, refer to this video tutorial:
 {% youtube "https://www.youtube.com/watch?v=_tCUghqKwCQ" %}

 ## Creating a new PDF form